wkumari/draft-wkumari-opsawg-sdi/README.md

-   An attacker (e.g., a malicious datacenter employee, person in the supply chain, etc.) who has physical access to the device before it is connected to the network may be able to extract the device private key (especially if it is not stored in a TPM), pretend to be the device when connecting to the network, and download and extract the (encrypted) configuration file.
+   An attacker (e.g., a malicious datacenter employee, person in the supply chain, etc.) who has physical access to the device before it is connected to the network, or who manages to exploit it once installed, may be able to extract the device private key (especially if it is not stored in a TPM), pretend to be the device when connecting to the network, and download and extract the (encrypted) configuration file.

    An attacker with access to the configuration server (or the ability to route traffic to configuration server under their control) and the